Timothy-ZhangYF/YOLO11n-Fine-Tune-Birds/README.md

 # YOLO11n Edge Bird Detector: Fine-Tuning & Knowledge Distillation

-A single-class real-time bird detector engineered on **YOLO11n** (2.6M parameters).
+Single-class real-time bird detector engineered on **YOLO11n** (2.6M parameters).
 Inspired by modern camera autofocus systems (e.g., Sony AI-powered autofocus), this project explores the possibility to pushes an edge-ready architecture to match and surpass baseline general purpose **YOLO11s** and **YOLO11m** performance while remaining lightweight enough for MCU/SBC deployment (such as a Raspberry Pi).

 ---